-Uniform Guidance Audits as required by the National Institutes of Health (NIH), Department of Energy (DOE), U.S. Department of Agriculture (USDA) and National Science Foundation (NSF).
-For this whitepaper, we will use the abbreviation "UGA."
+Uniform Guidance Audits as required by the National Institutes of Health (NIH) and Department of Energy (DOE).
+For this whitepaper we will use "UGA" to include any agency variations of this type of grant audit.

-The annual incurred cost submission.
-A sample of this document can be found at www.jamesoncpa.com.
-This "true up" report is the primary document used by the government auditors to negotiate final grant costs, including indirect costs.
+The annual Indirect Cost Submission.
+This "true up" report is the primary document used by government auditors to negotiate final grant costs, including indirect costs.
+The OMB offers a deep dive into all the requirements.

 This whitepaper will initially explore UGA requirements, including dollar thresholds and due dates.
-Then we will address the most common UGA findings.
+Then we will address the most common UGA findings we see in our business.